Pope Paul VI

-Montini served in the Holy See's Secretariat of State from 1922 to 1954.
-While in the Secretariat of State, Montini and Domenico Tardini were considered to be the closest and most influential advisors of Pope Pius XII.
+Montini served in the Holy See's Secretariat of State from 1922 to 1954, and along with Domenico Tardini was considered the closest and most influential advisor of Pope Pius XII.
 In 1954, Pius named Montini Archbishop of Milan, the largest Italian diocese.
 Montini later became the Secretary of the Italian Bishops' Conference.
-John XXIII elevated him to the College of Cardinals in 1958, and after the death of John XXIII, Montini was considered one of his most likely successors.
-Upon his election to the papacy, Montini took the name Paul VI.
+John XXIII elevated Montini to the College of Cardinals in 1958, and after his death, Montini was, with little to no opposition, elected his successor, taking the name Paul VI.